truelyyours/RTFD/SCADA Cyber Range/SCADA - CTF 1 - Reconnaissance.md

 Now that the initial setup of the lab is completed, this CTF is all about reconnaissance.

 To complete this step you will need to open a _new terminal_ and scan open ports on the target to discover open TCP ports commonly used by ICS/SCADA protocols.
+# Identifying Protocols

+Using the discovered port numbers, identify the associated protocols.

+There are two protocols.
+Protocol 1, running on port 502, is very common and often used throughout the labs.

+Protocol 2 is new for these labs but is also very common.
+This protocol uses two of the three ports discovered.
+This protocol may be difficult to identify by scanning or googling, so you may need to try an actually connect to one of the ports on 172.17.0.2.
+(The port is 50100.
+It is a Kamstrup server ig?
+KAP server.)
+After you find the port, use the following command to view the service menu:
+`H`

+To exit the telnet session, enter:
+`Q`
+### Enumerating Devices

+Now that you know what devices you are working with it is time to find some more specific information about the target.

+For the device associated with Protocol 1 (port 502), find its unit ID using one of the tools you've used in the labs.
+`cd /home/PLCScan`
+`python2 plcscan.py 172.17.0.2 --brute-uid`

+A useful tool for completing this lab is pre-installed on the system and can be found in the /home/PLCscan directory.

+Run the script to read the value of Energy in hi-res.
+`python2 kamstrup.py 172.17.0.2`

+The script output will showcase the measured data values obtained.